Thursday of Week 10 of Ordinary Time – First Reading

 Today’s reading follows immediately on yesterday’s dramatic account of the contest between Elijah and the priests of Baal.
 It completes the proof of Yahweh’s uniqueness and power over the impotent Baal.

-God has answered Elijah’s prayer by raining fire on the sacrificial victims drenched in water.
+God has answered Elijah’s prayer by raining fire on the sacrifice drenched in water.
 Now the rain itself comes and the drought is over.
 And it is clearly the work of Yahweh.

 First, Elijah tells King Ahab to go back to his palace to eat and drink.
 A fast had been in effect to prepare for the sacrifice, which we read about yesterday, and to hasten the coming of the rain.
 Already the sound of the rain can be heard by the prophet.